R2DN: Scalable Parameterization of Contracting and Lipschitz Recurrent Deep Networks: Numerical Experiments

-using supervised learning, where $\bar{x} := x+u$.
-The function is plotted in Fig.~\ref{fig:expressivity-function} and has a maximum slope \textit{w.r.t} $x$ of $|\pdv{}{x}f(x,u)| \lessapprox0.9$.
+where $x_u := x+u$.
+The function has a maximum slope \textit{w.r.t} $x$ of $|\pdv{}{x}f(x,u)| \lessapprox0.9$.
 It is not in either of the REN or R2DN model classes, but can be approximated given a sufficiently large number of neurons in $\phi_{eq}$ or $\phi_g$, respectively.
 We then computed the normalized root-mean-square test error

 for test batches of $x,u$ and took $1 / \text{NRMSE}$ as a measure of the network's expressive power.